Satya Widya Yudha: Political career

-Career in Geopolitical and Energy Sector
+Energy activism

-Satya has expertise in geopolitics and energy economics with a special focus on Indonesia, China and Vietnam.
-He is resourceful in combining knowledge of the energy industry and market with geopolitics and the energy economy of Asia and the world.
-In his work, Satya specializes in energy security, energy subsidies, strategic bilateral relations in energy, and risk assessments of national investments.
-For this, the National Resilience Institute (Lembaga Ketahanan Nasional) has repeatedly requested his presence to be a speaker.
-Most recently, in early August 2016, Satya was invited to be a speaker at a public discussion with the theme "Realizing Energy Sovereignty in order to Increase Public Welfare in the Context of National Resilience".
+Yudha has expertise in geopolitics and energy economics with a special focus on Indonesia, China and Vietnam.
+In his work, Yudha specializes in energy security, energy subsidies, strategic bilateral relations in energy, and risk assessments of national investments.
+For this, the National Resilience Institute (Lembaga Ketahanan Nasional) has requested his presence to be a speaker.
+Most recently, in early August 2016, Yudha was invited to be a speaker at a public discussion with the theme "Realizing Energy Sovereignty in order to Increase Public Welfare in the Context of National Resilience".

-Satya has written and spoken extensively on Indonesia and issues of global energy for the energy industry, government, research institutions, media and various forums such as the Asia Public Policy Forum from Harvard Kennedy School and the University of Indonesia, the Indonesia Petroleum Association convention, the Indonesia Gas Association conference, the IndoCBM conference, the Indonesia Focus Conference at Michigan State University, the Indonesian Petroleum Engineers Association (IATMI) Inspiring Talk, conference of the Natural Resources Governance Institute at St. Catherine's College, Oxford University, as well as various other occasions.
-Satya also spoke at the United Nations Sustainable Stock Exchanges (SSE) Leaders Luncheon on Climate, which was part of the United Nations Climate Change Conference (COP21) in Paris, late 2015.
+Yudha spoke on Fiscal and Contract Terms at a conference of the Natural Resources Governance Institute hosted by St. Catherine's College, Oxford University in 2015.
+Yudha also spoke at the United Nations Sustainable Stock Exchanges (SSE) Leaders Luncheon on Climate, which was part of the United Nations Climate Change Conference (COP21) in Paris, late 2015.

-With his myriad of experiences, Satya was requested to be a responder during the launching of the Indonesia Energy Outlook, together with Executive Director of the International Energy Agency (IEA), Dr. Fatih Birol in July, 2016.
+Yudha was requested to be a responder during the launching of the Indonesia Energy Outlook, together with Executive Director of the International Energy Agency (IEA), Dr. Fatih Birol in July 2016.

 Award

-In 2013, along with Joko Widodo (then-Governor of DKI Jakarta), Sharif Cicip Sutardjo (then-Minister of Maritime Affairs and Fisheries), Yusril Ihza Mahendra (previously Minister of State Secretariat), Roy Suryo (then-Minister of Youth and Sports Affairs), and conglomerate Hary Tanoesoedibjo, Satya received the ‘Right Man On The Right Place’ award in the category of Committed Achievement from Lensa Indonesia.
+In 2013, along with Joko Widodo (then-Governor of DKI Jakarta), Sharif Cicip Sutardjo (then-Minister of Maritime Affairs and Fisheries), Yusril Ihza Mahendra (previously Minister of State Secretariat), Roy Suryo (then-Minister of Youth and Sports Affairs), and conglomerate Hary Tanoesoedibjo, Yudha received the ‘Right Man On The Right Place’ award in the category of Committed Achievement from Lensa Indonesia.